Historical Christian hairstyles: Prior to 500 A.D.

-The paintings in the catacombs permit the belief that the early Christians simply followed the fashion of their time.
-The short hair of the men and the braids of the women were, towards the end of the second century, curled, and arranged in tiers, while for women the hair twined about the head over the brow.
+The paintings in the catacombs suggest that early Christians followed the fashion of their time.
+By the end of the second century, men’s short hair and women’s braids were curled and arranged in tiers, while for women the hair twined about the head over the brow.
 Particular locks were reserved to fall over the forehead and upon the temples.

 Christian iconography still proceeds in accordance with types created in the beginning of Christianity.
 Images of Christ retain the long braided locks parted in the middle and flowing to the shoulders.
 Those of the Blessed Virgin still wear the veil which conceals a portion of the brow and confines the neck.
 The Orantes, which represent the generality of the faithful, have the hair covered by a full veil which falls to the shoulders.
 Byzantine iconography differs little as to head-dress from that of the catacombs.
 Mosaics and ivories portray emperors, bishops, priests and the faithful wearing the hair of a medium length, cut squarely across the forehead.

 Women then wore a round head-dress which encircled the face.
 Emperors and empresses wore a large, low crown, wide at the top, ornamented with precious stones cut en cabochon, and jeweled pendants falling down to the shoulders, such as may be seen in the mosaics of S. Vitalis at Ravenna and a large number of diptychs.
 The hair of patriarchs and bishops was of medium length and was surmounted by a closed crown or a double tiara.